If you had a hospital visit or operation that you were unable to pay for, you may begin hearing from a company called ARS National Services.

 In addition to limiting ARS National Services’ collection tactics, the FDCPA also affords you rights regarding means of communication.

-You are allowed to ask ARS National Services to only contact you via U.S. Mail, which is a right you should take advantage of.
+You are allowed to ask them to only contact you via U.S. Mail, which is a right you should take advantage of.

 This allows you to keep track of each letter that you get from them and can help you bolster your case in court if you need to.

-As soon as you start hearing from ARS National Services, you should familiarize yourself with your rights under the FDCPA.
+As soon as you start hearing from them, you should familiarize yourself with your rights under the FDCPA.

 This can help you protect yourself and keep ARS National Services in check.